Tuesday, April 26, 2016

 permitted when river water is knee deep.

 There is no bungee jump in Buller Gorge Adventure and Heritage Park in Murchison.
-This place is known for three things: the 110m long suspended swingbridge, flying fox which they call Comet Line and the Buller Jet Boat Ride in the Buller River.
+This place is known for three things: the 110m long suspended Swingbridge, flying fox which they call Comet Line and the Buller Jet Boat Ride in the Buller River.
 We tried all three.

 Buller jet boat ride is an action-packed and some time nerve wracking experience.
 The whole idea is to get your adrenaline worked up to the ultimate by the sheer skill and experience of the jet boat operator in maneuvering the jet boat.
 The jet boat ramps up to a speed of 85Km/hour, twisting and turning along the meandering river over both calm and turbulent water, some time just inch away from hitting the edge of the protruding rocks at the river bank.
-Just when you breath a sigh of relief, the operator makes an abrupt 360 degrees spin of the boat causing the thrill seekers to yell at the top of the voice.
+Just when you breath a sigh of relief, the operator makes an abrupt 360 degrees spin of the boat causing the thrill seekers to yell at the top of their voice.
 The splash whipped up by the the spin causes all to be drenched and wet!

 Being the last ride of the day, our trip lasted 75 minutes, much longer than the usual 40 minutes ride.
 It was not adrenaline-charged throughout.
 There were pensive moments when we were kept in awe by the magnificent landscape of the gorge and rocky waterway.
-We were even offered a drink of in-situ water collected fresh from falls that trickled down from sheer cliff above!
+We were even offered a drink of in-situ water collected fresh from falls that trickled down from the sheer cliff above!

 110m long swingbridge.